The Ghost in the Machine

 The Real Race

-We are witnessing a race to define “now” and “next” between those formed in the 20th century and those shaped in the 21st at the dawn of the third millennium.
+We are witnessing a race to define now and next — between those formed in the 20th century and those shaped in the 21st.

-So do I. You can spot them easily: They are turbocharged now-processors.
-They integrate new tools without surrendering judgment.
+So do I. You can spot them: they integrate new tools without surrendering judgment.
 They stay grounded when narratives drift.
-And they learn faster than the competition.
+They learn faster than the competition.
+They understand that time is the common opponent — and that speed is only useful when it’s pointed at something worth reaching.

 Where Advantage Lives